Beyond Oasis: Gameplay

 The game has action adventure elements similar to The Legend of Zelda series.
 The player controls Prince Ali and control him across the map to fulfill his quest.
 Along the way the player picks up special items to restore health and mana, special weapons to help defeat enemies, and four magic spirits found in shrines to aid Prince Ali in his mission.

 Prince Ali's default weapon is his knife, which can perform special attacks and has unlimited usage, but during the course of the game the player can equip Prince Ali with special weapons such as swords, crossbows, and bombs.
 Some crossbows (and a sword) can ignite their targets on fire.
-However, unlike the knife, these weapons do not have unlimited usage and will break after a set number of uses.
+However, unlike the knife, these weapons do generally not have unlimited usage and will break after a set number of uses, unless unlimited versions of these weapons are found.

+Re-releases

+Beyond Oasis was re-released as a downloadable game for various home and portable platforms: on the Wii Virtual Console in 2007, on Steam in 2012, App Store and Google Play Store in 2017 (now delisted), and the Nintendo Classics service in 2022.
+Additionally, the game was included in the 2009 Sonic's Ultimate Genesis Collection compilation for PlayStation 3 and Xbox 360, Vol.5 of Sega Genesis Classics, and was preloaded on the Sega Genesis Mini hardware.

 Reception

+The Japanese publication Micom BASIC Magazine ranked the game third in popularity in its March 1995 issue, and it received a 22.8/30 score in a poll conducted by Mega Drive Fan and a 8.2138/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Sega Mega Drive titles at the number 78 spot.
+Beyond Oasis received generally favorable reception from critics, holding a rating of 78% based on seven reviews according to review aggregator GameRankings.